NexPlayer/Android-SDK/advanced.md

 This method determines the direction of timed text (TTML) in content.

-It corresponds to thetts:directionattribute, which indicates whether timed text should be displayed from left-to-right or from right-to-left.
+It corresponds to the tts:directionattribute, which indicates whether timed text should be displayed from left-to-right or from right-to-left.

 **Returns**

 `TRUE` if text is to be displayed left-to-right like standard Latin script, or `FALSE` if it should be displayed right-to-left.

-#### void setHtmlDataForWebVTT ( byte[ ]textData,intbyteLen)
+#### void setHtmlDataForWebVTT (byte[ ] textData, int byteLen)

 This method sets a String with the full HTML data about a WebVTT text track cue.